Providing Credibility for Your Knowledge and Experience with The Blueprint®: Emma Lander

 • The specific skillsets Emma has found to be the most helpful in her day-to-day role.

-• The difference between simply obtaining business analyst certification and gaining tangible experience and a wealth of knowledge through The Business Analyst Blueprint®.
+• The difference between simply attending business analyst training and gaining tangible experience and a wealth of knowledge through The Business Analyst Blueprint®.

 Laura Brandenburg: Hello.
 My name is Laura Brandenburg here with Bridging the Gap and here today with Emma Lander, who is from Bournemouth, in the UK.
 I hope I got that right.
 And she is a continuous service improvement automation analyst.
 Which is super awesome in the financial services industry.
 Emma, it’s so great to have you here.
 Thank you for joining us today.